defold/extender/server/README.md

 3. Frontend instance looks into `platform.sdks.json` for information according to requested platform.
 For example, user try to build engine for platform `js-web`.
 In that case frontend instance found `["emsdk", "3155"]`.
 4. Frontend instance search through `extender.remote-builder.platforms` using the keys: `<platform>-<sdk_version>` and `<platform>-latest`.
 If no mappings was found - frontend instance starts local build (which highly likely will fail because no appropriate environment was configured).
 For our example frontend instance search for `emsdk-3155` and `emsdk-latest`.
 5. Frontend instance sends a build request to the found server url.

+# Testing notes
+When runs integration tests on Macos at arm chips - check docker engine configuration.
+It's better to use `Virtual Machine option` -> `Apple Virtualization framework` with checked `Use Rosetta for x86_64/amd64 emulation on Apple Silicon` checkbox.